 This course is a 180-hour clinical course in which the student has direct care experience supervised by a preceptor in a clinical site.
-Clinical sites include urgent, emergent, pre-hospital and critical care settings, but are not limited to these settings.
+Clinical sites include urgent, emergent, pre-hospital and critical care access settings, but are not limited to these settings.
 The student will experience urgent and emergent critical conditions that include management of acute and chronic care injury and disease in pediatric through gerontologic age ranges.
+Course fee: \$295 (Fall 2018) \$305 (Fall 2019) Lab fee: \$30

+Prerequisites: N6271W

-Prerequisites: N6271, N6271B Three Semester Credit (Contact hours per week: Clinical 12)
+Three Semester Credit (Contact hours per week: Clinical 12)

-N6304 Adult/Gerontology Primary Care Nurse Practitioner I
+N6304W Adult/Gerontology Primary Care Nurse Practitioner I